 Go of what you can’t change.

 When we bought jet skis, the last thing I imagined was taking the dang blasted things out with just my daughter.
 Where was Daddy to hook the trailer up to the little knobby thing on the back of the truck?
 Where was he when the dang things needed to be backed up into the boat launch and where was he when they needed unhooked and pushed into the water?
-He was at work, that's were he was.
+He was at work, that's where he was.
 May and I did it.
-We did it ourselves and what great feeling it was.
+What a great feeling it was.
 We are women, hear us roar.
 May told me we could do it, and I believed her.
 It feels good to be pushed out of one's comfort zone.
 I'm proud of the amazing kid I'm raising into being a woman who can do all things.
+The thing is, we never told Marty or anyone else for that matter, that we had lots of help from the fisherman at the boat launch.
+That is all.